 Sl.
 No Item Govt. of India Share State/UT Govt.
-Share 1 Computing Environment 1a For Mission HQ 100% 1b New field offices at state/circle/zones/divisions 100% 1c Remaining/new Sub Division offices 100% 2 Connectivity/Networking for remaining sites/offices including sub division and VC facility at state and Mission HQ.
-100% 3 Strengthening (Modification/addition/up gradation) of MIS/Applica tion Software Pa ckage 3a Operation and Maintenance - MIS 100% 3b Development of State PHED/RWSS Dynamic Website, its linkages with state/DDWS MIS, making it compliant with W3C accessibility/security standards, localization, e-documentation, Multimedia presentation and for sharing departmental data/information dynamically, in public domain 100% 4 Content Management - Compliance with Census Codes, localization of data, and adherence to other standardized content management practices, GPS integrated hand held device deployment for field data collection etc 100% 5 GIS Development 5a GIS Hardware and system software (only at Mission & State HQ Level) 100% 5b GIS sensitization at IIRS / NRSA for maximum 5-10 persons / state 100% 6 Capacity Building 6a Capacity Building for centrally developed applications by DDWS (IMIS, new technology such as usage of GPS enabled devices/hand held devices etc) 100% 7 Central Monitoring Cell for ensuring the effective implementation of the 11 th Plan e-Governance Guidelines 100% 8 Recurring Expenditure & consumables for state projects 100%
+Share 1 Computing Environment 1a For Mission HQ 100% 1b New field offices at state/circle/zones/divisions 100% 1c Remaining/new Sub Division offices 100% 1d Upgradation of hardware and system software 100% 2 Connectivity/Networking for remaining sites/offices including sub division and VC facility at state and Mission HQ.
+100% 3 Strengthening (Modification/addition/up gradation) of MIS/Application Software Package 3a Operation and Maintenance - MIS 3b Development of State PHED/RWSS Dynamic 100% Website, its linkages with state/DDWS MIS, making it compliant with W3C accessibility/ security standards, localization, e-documentation,

+Sl.
+No Item Govt. of India Share State/UT Govt.
+Share Multimedia presentation and for sharing departmental data/information dynamically, in public domain 100% 4 Content Management - Compliance with Census Codes, localization of data, and adherence to other standardized content management practices, GPS integrated hand held device deployment for field data collection etc 100% 5 Capacity Building 5a Capacity Building for centrally developed applications by DDWS (IMIS, new technology such as usage of GPS enabled devices/hand held devices etc) 100% 6 GIS Development 6a GIS Hardware and system software (only at Mission and State HQ Level) 6b GIS sensitization at IIRS/NRSA for 100% maximum 5-10 persons/state 100% 7 Central Monitoring Cell for ensuring the effective implementation of the 11th Plan e-Governance Guidelines 100% 8 Recurring Expenditure and consumables for state projects 100%

 During 11th plan, It is proposed to provide hardware/networking support to new divisional offices and sub-divisional offices in states not funded so far, at the sub division level.
 The support is also proposed to be provided to the remaining division/states who have not been able to utilize the support during the 10th plan.
 It is also proposed to provide support for content management for effective operationalization of State MIS Software.
-Provision has also been kept for providing GIS development funds to the States who have done exceptionally well in implementing the MIS / e-Governance guidelines.
+Provision has also been kept for providing GIS development funds to the States who have done exceptionally well in implementing the MIS/e-Governance guidelines.
 Submission of accurate online data, regularly on the DDWS-IMIS website, is a non negotiable precondition for funding under these guidelines.

 For implementation of the above Project, the project committees at the national and State level constituted for 9th Plan will continue to function during 10th plan period.
-However the IIRS and NRSA would function as partners in training of state / central GIS resource persons and therefore their representation in the NPC is proposed.
+However the IIRS and NRSA would function as partners in training of state/central GIS resource persons and therefore their representation in the NPC is proposed.

 (i) National Project Committee (NPC): The Project Committee will be under the chairmanship of Joint Secretary and Mission Director, RGNDWM, Department of Drinking Water Supply, Ministry of Rural Development.

 The composition of the committee will be as follows:

-i) Joint Secretary(RWS), RGNDWM Chairman
+i) Joint Secretary (TM), RGNDWM Chairman

-ii) Deputy Secretary/Director, RGNDWM Member Convenor
+ii) Deputy Secretary/ Director, RGNDWM Member Convenor

 iii) Representative of NIC Member

-iv) Director(Finance), M/o Rural Development Member
+iv) Director (Finance), M/o Rural Development Member

 v) Representative from DGS&D Member

-vi) Representative from NRSA / IIRS Member
+vi) Representative from NRSA/IIRS Member

-vii) Deputy Advisor / A.A.(RGNDWM) Member

 The Committee so constituted is meant for taking policy decision, approving projects submitted by state government and making recommendations regarding the project implementation for further approval of the competent authority.
-The committee will also review & monitor the performance of the projects sanctioned to states/UTs.
+The committee will also review and monitor the performance of the projects sanctioned to states/ UTs.